ytti/ruby-vtp/README.md

       end
     end

+# CLI use
+    root@kone:~/foo# vtpd --help
+    Usage: vtpd [options]
+        -d, --debug          turn on debugging
+        -f, --file           store to file
+        -i, --interface      specify interface to listen, instead of eth0 -h, --help           Display this help message.

+vtpd -f /etc/vtp.json     # would run in background and store vtp information in file vtpd -d                   # would run in foreground and print vtp infromation

+# JSON format
+    root@kone:~/foo/ruby-vtp# cat /tmp/vtp.json
+    {
+      "domain": "triotto",
+      "revision": 96,
+      "vlan": [
+        {
+          "id": 1,
+          "name": "default"
+        },
+        {
+          "id": 9,
+          "name": "vrrp"
+        },
+      # rest of the vlans
+    }

 # TODO

-  1. gemify
-  2. support vtp1 or vtp3? (vtp1 at least will work by just removing the version check)
+  1. support vtp1 or vtp3? (vtp1 at least will work by just removing the version check)
-  3. poll for latest vlan database, not sure how to do this, right now, on initial start, you won't know the VLANs, the database is only sent on changes
+  2. poll for latest vlan database, not sure how to do this, right now, on initial start, you won't know the VLANs, the database is only sent on changes